Health Website Wiretapping, Data Privacy Investigations: Was Your Info Shared?

 You'll be taken to a secure form where you can sign up and join others taking action.

-Attorneys working with ClassAction.org believe that some healthcare websites and apps, including certain prescription discount services and telemedicine platforms, may be violating state and federal wiretapping laws by secretly sharing consumers’ private health information.
+Attorneys working with ClassAction.org believe that some health-related websites and apps may be violating state and federal wiretapping laws by secretly sharing consumers’ private health information.

-Specifically, they suspect that the websites and apps may be using tracking tools to collect details about users (such as the prescriptions and other health-related products they search for and order) and share the information with Facebook for advertising purposes.
-It’s possible that consumers’ health information is being shared along with their Facebook IDs, unique identifiers that can be used to match each person’s data with their Facebook profile.
+Specifically, they suspect that the websites and apps may be using tracking tools to collect details about users (such as the prescriptions and other health-related products they search for and order) and share the information with Facebook or other third parties for advertising purposes.

 The attorneys are now looking to pursue claims against these companies over potential privacy violations and are gathering consumers who want to sign up.
 Certain state and federal privacy laws provide that consumers whose rights were violated could be owed anywhere from $100 to thousands of dollars.